|My dad, fellow baseball fan|

 |Victor Robles: future major leaguer?|

-Besides Bryce Harper, we've had the pleasure of watching some of the National's other top prospects, many of whom are still working themselves through the National's system.
+Besides Bryce Harper, we've had the pleasure of watching some of the National's other top prospects, many of whom are still working themselves through the National's system or are playing for other major league teams.
 Michael Taylor, a current outfielder with the Washington Nationals, played for the Suns several years ago.
 The Nationals' #1 prospect and #1 prospect in the majors (top 100) is Lucas Giolito.
 He played for the Suns in 2014, after coming off Tommy John surgery.
 He posted a 10-2 record and was awesome to watch.
 He's still in Harrisburg.
 The Nats aren't rushing him.
 The Nat's current #3 prospect (#58 of top 100) is Sun's center fielder, Victor Robles.
-The Dominican has an awesome slash line and makes things happen on the bases.
+The Dominican has an awesome slash line and makes some good plays in the outfield.

 |Ripken, Jr. Chip off the old block?|